 Step 2: Prepare Bundle

-I gathered leaves and flowers from my garden.
-Some botanicals work and some don’t work – just experiment with what’s available where you live.
-I used maple, dogwood and red oak leaves; leaves from shrubs, such as smoke bush, hydrangea and sand cherry.
+Next, one of my favorite parts – gathering leaves and flowers from my garden.
+Some botanicals work and some don’t; just experiment with what’s available where you live.
+Here I used maple, dogwood, and red oak leaves, as well as leaves from shrubs such as smoke bush, hydrangea, and sand cherry.
 I had good luck with thread leaf coreopsis and some interesting but blurry prints from delphinium flowers (below)

 I layered the botanicals with the pre-treated, still wet paper, added a piece of corrugated card board on the top and bottom of the bundle and used binder clips to hold it all together.

 Lucky for me, I have an electric turkey roasting pan set up on my back porch so that I can make these prints whenever the mood takes me.
 I place a brick in the bottom so the bundle doesn’t touch the metal because it will burn, and I add a couple inches of water and heat it until the water is simmering.
 Then I place the clipped bundles on the bricks and weigh them down with more bricks.
 I steam it with the lid on for 2 hours, checking the water level periodically so that it doesn’t run dry.

 I remove the bundle using a heat-proof glove and allow it to cool for an hour.
 Then I carefully remove the clips and unpeel the layers.
 I like to do this while it’s still wet because if you allow the leaves to dry, they will often permanently stick to the paper.
 Here’s a video of the unveiling: